Effective behavior of heterogeneous media governed by strain gradient elasticity: Introduction

 The paper is organized as follows.
 We introduce our one-dimensional strain gradient theory in Section \ref{sec:sge}, and describe methods we use to solve problems in Section \ref{sec:methods}.
-We gain insight into strain gradient elasticity by studying a hanging bar (a bar fixed at one end and subjected to uniform body force) in Section \ref{sec:hang}.
+We gain insight into strain gradient elasticity by studying a finite hanging bar (a bar fixed at one end, free at the other and subjected to uniform body force) in Section \ref{sec:hang}.
 The heart of the paper is Section \ref{sec:periodic_bar} where we study an infinite bar subjected to periodic forcing.
 Section \ref{sec:learn} describes operator learning.
 We conclude in Section \ref{sec:conc}.